Lei Áurea: Analysis

 The succinctness of the law was intended to make clear that there were no conditions of any kind to the freeing of all slaves.
 However, it did not provide any support to either freed slaves or their former owners to adjust their lives to their new status: slave owners did not receive any state indemnification, and slaves did not receive any kind of compensation from owners or assistance from the state.

 Before the abolition of slavery, slaves were prohibited from owning assets or receiving an education; but after being freed, former slaves were left to make their own way in the world.
 Without education or political representation, former slaves struggled to gain economic and social status in Brazilian society.

-The Lei Áurea was authored by Rodrigo A. da Silva, then Minister of Agriculture in the cabinet headed by prime minister João Alfredo Correia de Oliveira, and member of the Chamber of Deputies.
-After passing both houses of the General Assembly, it was sanctioned by Isabel, Princess Imperial of Brazil (1846-1921), who was regent at the time, while her father, emperor Pedro II, was in Europe.
+The Lei Áurea was authored by Minister of Agriculture Rodrigo A. da Silva in the cabinet headed by President of the Council of Ministers João Alfredo Correia de Oliveira, and member of the Chamber of Deputies.
+After passing both houses of the General Assembly, it was sanctioned by Isabel, Princess Imperial of Brazil (1846-1921), who was regent at the time, while her father, Emperor Pedro II, was in Europe.

 The Golden Law was signed by the princess imperial and countersigned by Rodrigo A. da Silva, in his capacity as Minister of Agriculture.
 Princess Isabel, who was a staunch supporter of the abolitionist movement, was awarded the Golden Rose by Pope Leo XIII and minister Rodrigo A. da Silva received honors from the Vatican, France and Portugal.
 In August 1888 Rodrigo A. da Silva went on to be chosen for a lifetime seat in the Senate of the Empire.

-The Lei Áurea had other consequences besides the freeing of all slaves; without slaves and lacking workers, the plantation owners had to recruit workers elsewhere and thus organized, in the 1890s, the Sociedade Promotora de Imigração ("Society for the Promotion of Immigration").
+The Lei Áurea had other consequences besides the freeing of Brazilian slaves.
+Without slave labor, plantation owners had to source workers elsewhere and thus organized.
 Another effect was an uproar among Brazilian slave owners and upper classes, resulting in the toppling of the monarchy and the establishment of a republic in 1889 - the Lei Áurea is often regarded as the most immediate (but not the only) cause of the fall of monarchy in Brazil.